nguyen190887/toggl-timesheet/code-style.md

 - Ensure no warning in the generated code
 - Use latest feature of C#
 - Shorten the object initialization to `new()` if possible
-- Follow ImplicitUsings instruction in *.csproj file
+- Follow ImplicitUsings instruction in *.csproj file (see topic in the Additional Resources section)

 ## Example